vaporup/codexamples/c/README.md

 ```

-GLibs testcases are a good place to find examples
+With the GLibs testcases there at least *some* examples

 https://github.com/frida/glib/tree/master/glib/tests